 174. L.A .Woman (1971) - The Doors

 The Doors made one final go at it with L.A.
 Woman before Jim Morrison traded in music for more beer and died in Paris three months later.
-Constant producer Paul Rothchild fed up and gone, they now hammered down with engineer Bruce Botnick and set up their own makeshift recording studio where they jammed out and wrote most of the songs in-house, recording them live like the ole days.
-This is the Doors bluesiest record by a mile, continuing from what Morrison Hotel was doing, only topping it.
-"The Changeling", "Been Down So Long", and John Lee Hooker revamp "Crawling King Snake" join forces with some of Morrison's best poetry in "L'America" and "The WASP (Texas Radio and the Big Beat)", along with of course the legendary title track and "Riders on the Storm".
+With constant producer Paul Rothchild fed up and gone, they now hammered down with engineer Bruce Botnick and set up their own makeshift recording studio where they jammed out and wrote most of the songs in-house, recording them live like in the ole days.
+This is The Doors bluesiest record by a mile, continuing from what Morrison Hotel was doing, only topping it.
+"The Changeling", "Been Down So Long", and the John Lee Hooker revamp "Crawling King Snake" join forces with some of Morrison's best poetry in "L'America" and "The WASP (Texas Radio and the Big Beat)", along with of course the legendary title track and "Riders on the Storm".

 173. Imagine (1971) - John Lennon